-As a contractor it can be hard to find the time for marketing.
-You have employees to supervise and clients to make the last thing you want to do is spend your precious time on marketing.
+As a contractor, you have employees to supervise and clients to make happy, the last thing you want to spend time on is marketing.

-But to generate the leads you need to keep your contracting business growing, marketing is exactly what needs to be done.
+But to generate a consistent amount of quality leads that you need to grow your business – marketing is a must.

-We need a plan or as I call it a contractor lead generation strategy to generate the leads we need to keep our business growing.
-And in the following I outline some tips to get you started.
+I call this having a contractor lead generation strategy and in the following I outline some tips to get you started.